DONATE NOW to the Neediest Families Campaign

-The Salvation Army is grateful to the Mobile Press-Register/al.com for partnering with us to provide assistance with the Neediest Families Campaign.
+The Salvation Army is grateful to the Alabama Media Group/Press-Register for once again partnering with us to provide assistance with the Neediest Families Campaign.
 This program aids local families during the holidays and throughout the year.

-The families profiled by the Press Register are only a sampling of those with need in our community.
-They represent dozens of families who are struggling to cope with medical costs, housing bills, transportation or other expenses.
+The families profiled by the Press-Register are only a sampling of those with need in our community.
+They represent dozens of families throughout Mobile and Baldwin Counties who are struggling to cope with health, financial, housing, employment and other concerns.
 Some of the recipients have been debilitated by chronic illness, while others have experienced unfortunate events that left them unable to provide for themselves.
+When critical needs arise, The Salvation Army is ready to assist.
 Every family aided through the Neediest Families program is screened by The Salvation Army prior to being profiled in the newspaper.

 In 2012 the Neediest Families Campaign collected more than $170,000.
 Half of the money raised aids the operation of The Salvation Army’s Center for Women and Children, a shelter that served over 300 women and children last year.
-The rest goes to suffering families in Mobile and Baldwin counties dealing with medical costs, housing bills and other emergency needs throughout the year.
-Dozens of families are assisted each year through the Neediest Families Campaign.
+The rest goes toward meeting the everyday urgent and critical needs of some of this area’s Neediest Families.

 Read the 2012 Neediest Families Stories: